ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 ![PIO Upload 3](./assets/reacting-to-data-on-the-blockchain/3-pio-upload-3.png)

-This is what it will look like when your TX has been found on the ARK Blockchain.
+This is what it will look like when your TX has been found on the ARK blockchain.
 Your ESP32 should also be blinking!

 ![PIO Success](./assets/reacting-to-data-on-the-blockchain/3-pio-success.png)

 ---

-Congrats, you just posted AND reacted to data on a public Blockchain!! 🎉 🎊
+Congrats, you just posted AND reacted to data on a public blockchain!! :tada: :confetti_ball:

 From here, the sky is the limit!
-We can now leverage the power of the [ARK Blockchain](/introduction/blockchain) and its [VendorField](/glossary/#smartbridge).
+We can now leverage the power of the [ARK blockchain](/introduction/blockchain) and its [VendorField](/glossary/#smartbridge).
 We could trigger alerts and notifications, even control things in the physical world!
 Set up a solenoid to unlock a door, create a vending machine, rent access to your robotics or e-transportation project... any of a million different configurations and possibilities.